Office of the Registrar

 - Remember that your User ID is a “W” plus the last seven digits of your SCU ID number.
 (You can find that on your SCU ID card.)
 So, for example, if your SCU ID is “00001234567”, then your eCampus User ID would be “W1234657”.
 If you’ve forgotten your password, you’ll need to request a new one by clicking on “Forget Your Password?”

-- Select the Term you want to register for (in this case, Fall 2018), then click on “Continue”.
+- Select the Term you want to register for, then click on “Continue”.

 - This will take you to the screen “1.
 Select classes to add”.
-Make sure it says “Fall 2018/Jesuit School of Theology/Santa Clara University”.
+Make sure it says the correct term/JST.
 (If it doesn’t, then select “Change Term” and choose the correct term) Then, near the bottom, under “Find Classes”, click on “Search”.

 - This will bring up a search menu.
-Ignore the first two search boxes, and click on the third box entitled “Course Career”.
+Ignore the first two search boxes.
+(Do not search on the course number.)
+Click on the third box entitled “Course Career”.
 Choose “Jesuit School of Theology”.
 Then click on “search” again.
 This will bring up a warning that your search will return over 50 classes.
 Click “OK”.
 The Search Results will show a list of ALL the courses of JST and the other GTU schools (all the courses which are on the original GTU course schedule that you used to choose your courses).

 - On the list, you’ll find the course numbers and titles (in brown) – the courses are in alpha/numeric order.
 Refer now to the list you made of the courses you want for the semester, and look for them on this list.
 You will choose your courses here one at a time, by clicking on “Select” next to the course information.